Shep Gordon: Life and education

 Gordon was born in 1945 to a Jewish family in Jackson Heights, Queens.

 He obtained his B.A. in 1968 from the State University of New York at Buffalo in sociology.
 While attending, he was a member of the Sigma Alpha Mu fraternity.
 He attended The New School for Social Research for post-graduation work.
 He then moved to Los Angeles, California, taking on a job as a probation officer.

 Career

 Music career

-Shep was first introduced to the band Alice Cooper by Jimi Hendrix according to an Alice Cooper interview with Dan Rather, he and his partner Joe Greenberg began to manage the group in 1968.
+Shep was first introduced to the band Alice Cooper by Jimi Hendrix, according to an Alice Cooper interview with Dan Rather.
+Gordon and his partner Joe Greenberg began to manage the group in 1968.

 Gordon went on to represent Anne Murray, Blondie, Teddy Pendergrass, Luther Vandross, Ben Vereen, Burton Cummings, The Calloways, Difford and Tilbrook, Frankie Valli, Gary Wright, George Clinton, Gipsy Kings, Groucho Marx, Jean-Luc Ponty, Johnny Clegg, Kenny Loggins, King Sunny Ade, Lisa Fischer, Majek Fashek, Maurice White, Michelle Shocked, Mtume, New Riders of the Purple Sage, Pink Floyd, Pointer Sisters, Raquel Welch, Rick James, Sarah Miles, Stephanie Mills and Yvonne Elliman.

-Gordon was a partner with Sammy Hagar (of Van Halen) on Cabo Wabo Tequila.
+Gordon was a partner with Sammy Hagar (then of Van Halen) on Cabo Wabo Tequila.
 He also partnered with Willie Nelson to create Old Whiskey River Bourbon.